dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_operation_timing.rst

 .. [#]
     Embedding is typically heuristic and the number of required qubits can vary between executions.
-If you are using a heuristic embedding tool such as :std:doc:`minorminor <oceandocs:docs_minorminer/source/sdk_index>`
+If you are using a heuristic embedding tool such as :ref:`minorminor <index_minorminer>` indirectly through your sampler (e.g., by using Ocean’s
-    indirectly through your sampler (e.g., by using Ocean’s :class:`~oceandocs:dwave.system.composites.EmbeddingComposite` or
+    :class:`~oceandocs:dwave.system.composites.EmbeddingComposite` or
     :class:`~oceandocs:dwave.system.samplers.DWaveCliqueSampler`), you can use
     the same tool on your problem to estimate the expected number of qubits: for large, complex problems you might run the tool several times and take the number of qubits from the produced average or worst-case embedding; for small, simple problems even a single run might be sufficient.
-If you are using such a tool directly (e.g., in conjunction with Ocean’s :class:`~oceandocs:dwave.system.composites.FixedEmbeddingComposite`) or
+If you are using such a tool directly (e.g., in conjunction with Ocean's :class:`~oceandocs:dwave.system.composites.FixedEmbeddingComposite`) or
     otherwise generating a heuristic or non-heuristic embedding, take the required number of qubits from your embedding.
-Because embedding depends on a QPU’s working graph, such embeddings should be for the particular QPU for which you are estimating the access time.
+Because embedding depends on a QPU's working graph, such embeddings should be for the particular QPU for which you are estimating the access time.

 .. [#]
-    The version is specified in the :ref:`property_ptd` solver property.
+    The version is specified in the :ref:`property_qpu_problem_timing_data` solver property.

 .. _qpu_sapi_qpu_timing: